rubyworks/rulebow/README.md

 Rule books are triggered via the command line by supplying the name of the books to be run (see Application).
-All rules belong to the *master rule book* --the set of rules that are run by default when on book name is passed to the osu command line tool.
+All rules belong to the *master rule book* --the set of rules that are run by default when on book name is passed to the ergo command line tool.
 To make a rule *private* to it's book, put `private` before the `book` method.

 ```ruby